Museum for Hamburg History

 We are open!

-We are happy to reopen our museums and ask you to follow our guidelines for protection against SARS-CoV-2.
+We are happy to reopen our museums (18 May 2021) and ask you to follow our guidelines for protection against SARS-CoV-2.
 You are allowed to visit our exhibitions as there is plenty of space to keep the distance.
 Unfortunately we cannot offer guided tours or other events in our museums.
+The museum cafés will stay closed for safety reasons.

 Hamburg History Tour